-Canada’s first national park is also the busiest.
+Canada’s first national park is also the countries busiest.
 A “fairytale” mountain town surrounded by towering mountain peaks, Banff is a favourite amongst everyone who visits.
-Attracting approximately 3-4 million visitors each and every year, it’s no secret that Banff is a tourist town.
+Attracting approximately 3-4 million visitors each and every year, it’s no secret that Banff is a bustling tourist town.
 But that’s okay.
-With that comes a variety of hotels, activities, bars, and restaurants.
-Oh, and plenty of souvenir shops as well.
+With that comes a variety of hotels, activities, bars, restaurants, and, of course, plenty of souvenir shops as well.

 Where is Banff National Park

 Banff, Alberta is located just 125 kilometres west of downtown Calgary, Alberta.
-Many people, including tourists and locals, arrive in Banff from this fast-growing city but you can also come from British Columbia to the east (and south) or from Jasper to the north.
+Many people, including tourists and locals, arrive in Banff from this fast-growing city but you can also come from British Columbia to the east and/or south, or from Jasper to the north.
 It’s easily accessible right off the Trans-Canada highway.
-There are no airports, so if you’re flying in, Calgary would be best.
+There are no airports, so if you’re flying in, Calgary would be the best choice.

 Banff National Park Weather